uzzal1312/task-manager-fullstack/README.md

 - Use WebSockets only for real-time features
 - Ensure all pages are visually complete
 - Maintain readable and well-documented code

+---

+## Deployment & Run Instructions (Copilot-Controlled)

+Copilot MUST generate code or scripts to allow the project to run locally and optionally in GitHub Codespaces.

+Copilot MUST:
+- Provide instructions or scripts to run backend and frontend automatically
+- Configure backend to connect to MySQL on localhost
+- Ensure JPA/Hibernate generates tables automatically on startup
+- Allow optional H2 in-memory database for Codespaces / demo only
+- Provide proper port configuration:
+  - Backend: 8080
+  - Frontend: 3000
+- Generate `README_RUN.md` or `run_instructions.md` with clear run commands
+- Include npm / yarn commands for frontend
+- Include Maven commands for backend
+- Include steps for switching between local MySQL and H2 for Codespaces
+- Provide instructions to verify the project is running (open browser, sample URLs)

+Copilot MUST NOT:
+- Attempt to deploy to cloud automatically
+- Generate complex infrastructure (AWS / Docker / Railway) unless explicitly asked
+- Modify database creation assumptions (still relies on existing `productivity_hub` database)